1. Seek initial advice at an early stage.

 3. Try not to make emotional decisions.

 This is easier said than done, but emotional decisions can lead to unnecessary acrimony.
 This in turn results in higher legal costs and a longer period of time to reach a resolution.
-If you have children this is particularly important as you will need to co-parent together in years to come and therefore unnecessary acrimony should be avoided.
+If you have children this is particularly important as you will need to co-parent together in years to come.
+Sometimes it helps to delay replying to a text or email for 24 hours.

 4. Think about how you communicate with your solicitor.